Nixomo/LibraryManagementApp/README.md

 * Search for a book in the library
 * Check out a book from the library
 * Return a book to the library

+# How to run

+*Still working on a script to compile and the execute the project*